Get stories and expert advice on all things related to college and parenting.

 Take your time on tour, pausing to appreciate the scenery and making notes of anything that stands out to you.
 When your tour is over, discuss your impressions together as a family.

-In place of their regularly scheduled information sessions, some colleges are offering alternatives for prospective students and families.
+In place of traditional in-person information sessions, many colleges now offer alternatives for prospective students and families.

-Visit the Undergraduate Admissions pages of the colleges you’re interested in to see what the school has made available.
+Visit the Undergraduate Admissions pages of the colleges you’re interested in to see what's available.
 For example, the University of Washington is scheduling appointments with their admission counselors by Zoom and phone and offering online info sessions for all prospective students and their families.
 The university is also bringing current tour guides online for prospective students to chat with.

 Does the department have a philosophy as to how it teaches students within its major?
 How many professors teach in this department and who are they?
 Really take your time and explore the Academic section of the site to ascertain what a typical student’s classroom experience may be like.